yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 2. Local machine or a virtual machine configured with:

-    - A browser, preferably Chrome for consistency with the lab implementation tests
+    - A browser, preferably Chrome for consistency with the lab implementation tests.

-    - Command prompt
+    - Command prompts:

-        - On Windows, you will be using Bash on Ubuntu on Windows, hereon referred to as WSL
+        - On Windows, you will be using Bash on Ubuntu on Windows, hereon referred to as WSL.

-        - On Mac, all instructions should be executed using bash in Terminal
+        - On Mac, all instructions should be executed using bash in Terminal.

 3. You will be asked to install other tools throughout the exercises.

-**VERY IMPORTANT: You should be typing all of the commands as they appear in the guide, except where explicitly stated in this document.
+> **VERY IMPORTANT: You should be typing all of the commands as they appear in the guide, except where explicitly stated in this document.
 Do not try to copy and paste from Word to your command windows or other documents where you are instructed to enter information shown in this document.
 There can be issues with Copy and Paste from Word that result in errors, execution of instructions, or creation of file content.**

 ## Exercise 1: Create and run a Docker application